charles8191/hardened_malloc/README.md

 We build this weekly using GitHub Actions.

+3 different buildroots are used.
+Alpine for musl-based systems, Debian for most glibc-based systems and RHEL for Fedora-based systems.

 There is a container artifact to build this, or you can use `podman-build.1` to build the container.
 Replace `DISTRO` with either `alpine`, `debian`, or `rhel`:

 ```bash